-In combination they include 38 on stream reservoirs, 3 off stream impoundments, 5 diversion dams, many miles of canals, 16 powerhouses, 270 megawatts of electrical power generation, and more than 350,000 acre feet of water storage on the Middle Yuba, South Yuba, Bear, and North Fork American Rivers.
+In combination they include 38 on stream reservoirs, three off stream impoundments, five diversion dams, many miles of canals, 16 powerhouses, 270 megawatts of electrical power generation, and more than 350,000 acre feet of water storage on the Middle Yuba, South Yuba, Bear, and North Fork American Rivers.
 These are among the most controlled watersheds and basins anywhere.

 The terms of the new licenses will be in place for 30 or more years.
 The YBDS relicensing is a ground breaking opportunity to better balance the demands on the Yuba, Bear, and North Fork American Rivers with their ecological, economic, and social health at the forefront.
 In order to continue operating these projects, their owner-operators undertake a lengthy and detailed ‘relicensing’ process with FERC that includes public stakeholder participation by government agencies and acknowledged non-governmental organizations such as SYRCL.
 The Foothills Water Network (FWN) was formed to coordinate input into the FERC relicensing process of SYRCL and other non-governmental groups.

 The collaborative YBDS relicensing process involves frequent, usually day-long meetings between representatives of PG&E, NID, the Placer County Water Agency, the U.S. Forest Service, the Bureau of Land Management, the U.S. Fish and Wildlife Service, the California Department of Fish and Game, the State Water Resources Control Board, and the National Marine Fisheries Service.
-The process is facilitated by an experienced facilitator and has been undertaken by the parties in good faith based on agreements of mutual respect and common interest in balancing the ‘beneficial uses’ of the rivers of the YBDS system in an ecologically and economically sound way.
+In the past, the process was facilitated by an experienced facilitator and was undertaken by the parties in good faith based on agreements of mutual respect and common interest in balancing the ‘beneficial uses’ of the rivers of the YBDS system in an ecologically and economically sound way.

 The Nevada Irrigation District has stated their goal in the Yuba-Bear relicensing is to fulfill its mission to “…provide a dependable, quality water supply, strive to be good stewards of the watershed, and conserve the available resources.”
 PG&E’s stated objective in the Drum-Spaulding relicensing is to obtain a new license that will, “…provide safe, economical, and reliable electric generation in a responsible and environmentally sensitive manner.”